 For a great school trip the aims and objectives of the visit should be clearly identified by you, the teacher/ tour leader, at an early stage.
 These should be relevant to your class and their needs, taking into account their age, ability, previous experience and the resources available.

-Clear, appropriate objectives will contribute significantly to your class’s safety and well-being and will; ensure appropriate structure and discipline to the visit; help maximise your group’s motivation; help you chose an environment and activity appropriate to your group’s maturity and experience; and allow you to consider the appropriate training, staffing and resources needed for school group travel.
+Clear, appropriate objectives will contribute significantly to your class’s safety and well-being and will; ensure appropriate structure and discipline to the visit; help maximise your group’s motivation; help you choose an environment and activity appropriate to your group’s maturity and experience; and allow you to consider the appropriate training, staffing and resources needed for school group travel.

 We recommend that the teacher conducts a preliminary visit and does some research to support the planning and completion of risk assessments